matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 - Very high portion of anonymous classes simply consisted of objects that implement an interface with just one function
 - **Lambda** functions are simply anonymous function
 - In a for loop it is impossible or at least very complicated to parallelise the loop across multiple different CPU
-- Lambda functions and functional programming are a natural way to parallelize computing accross CPU
+- Lambda functions and functional programming are a natural way to parallelise computing across CPU

 ### Stream